-- 1. Smartphone by OUTDOOR AL app.
-Download Link: www.outdooralabama.com/contact-us/mobile-apps - 2.
-Online at www.outdooralabama.com/gamecheck - 3.
-Game Check by Phone, call: 800-888-7690 - \ The Conservation Identification (CID) is a permanent 6-digit number that is unique to each hunter, and can be used to record deer or turkey harvests in the Game Check System.
-(For more information, visit: www.outdooralabama.com/hunter-resources/GetYourCID) Revised 03-13-2024
+- 3. Game Check by Phone, call: 800-888-7690 - The Conservation Identification (CID) is 6 characters permanently assigned to each hunter that is unique, and can be used to record deer or turkey harvests in the Game Check System.
+(To receive a CID, visit: game.dcnr.alabama.gov/CID)